aurorarq/genia/README.md

 - Talk at European Researcher's Night - Artificial Intelligence: Can we trust it?
 (Córdoba, 1st October 2022)
 - Talk at International Day of Women and Girls in Science (11F) - Asking artificial intelligence to explain (Córdoba, 31st January 2023)
+- Tutorial at the [EuADS Summer School Data Science for Explainable and Trustworthy AI](https://www.euads.org/fjkdlasjdiglsmdgkcxjhvckh/euads-summer-school-913/) (Luxembourg, 8th June 2023) - The slides and code examples are available on a dedicated [repository](https://github.com/aurorarq/euads-genderbias).

 ## Results